LadyTastingData/de-project/README.md

 ```

 ### Data transformation:
-I have already performed data type transformations when I uploaded the data to GC Storage and then to BigQuery.
+I performed data type transformations when I uploaded the data to GC Storage and then to BigQuery.
 In addition, I partitioned the data by `Year_of_Release` and clustered by `Platform`, using the following SQL transformation in BigQuery.
 As I did not need more complex transformations, I have not used dbt or Spark.

 I created the partitioned table in BigQuery using the following code (in order to reproduce replace "lithe-breaker-385610" with your own project ID):